umlouco/video-conference-zoom/README.txt

 = 3.4.0 May 24th, 2020 =
 * Added: Webinar Support Added with Shortcode for showing webinars.
+* Added: Elementor Widgets for Listing Meetings and Meeting Display Output.

 = 3.3.13 May 23rd, 2020 =
 * Bug Fixed: All join links were being hidden when setting was not checked in Zoom Meeting > Seetings page "Hide Join Links for Non-Loggedin ?".